codekansas/codekansas.github.io/_posts/2021-04-29-matplotlib-videos.markdown

 ---
 layout: post
-title: Create Video from Stream of Numpy Arrays in Matplotlib
+title: Numpy Array Stream to Video
-category: 💻
+tags: [eng]
 excerpt: Short post with code snippits for creating videos from Numpy arrays in Matplotlib.
 ---